 All construction activities are interdependent.
 This means that the works of another Contractor are likely to affect your work directly or indirectly.
 Instances may occur where the changes in works or contract of another contractor increase the scope of your own works.

-For instance, if there are changes in concrete works, leading to an increase in the floor area of the constructed building, the area covered by the roofing will automatically increase, consequently increasing the works to be carried out by the roofing contractor.
-Such changes may also be caused by reworks as a result of poor workmanship and questionable quality by another contractor.
+For instance, if there are changes in concrete works, leading to an increase in the floor area of the constructed building, the area covered by the roofing will automatically increase.
+This consequently increases the work of the roofing contractor.
+Reworks from poor workmanship and questionable quality by another contractor cause such changes.